krauserrobledo/TODO-List-APP-frontend/README.md

   ### ***Implement Categories components.***

-    - Created Category list component.

-    - Created Category form component.
+    - Created Category list and form component.

-    - Implement fom in list
+    - Implement form in list and added both in dashboard.

+    - Created task-category list and form component.

   ### ***Implement Tags components.***

-    - Created Tags list component.
+    - Created Tags list and form component.

+    - Implement form in list .

+    - Implement form in list and added both in dashboard.

-    - Created Tags form component.
+    - Created task-tag list and form component.

   ### ***Implement Subtask components.***